 Address: Im Marienpark 23, 12107 Berlin, Germany

-The BrewDog boasts a 2500 m² taproom that carries about 40 different beer brands and has a huge number of taps all in one place.
-As a bonus, all of this beer can be drunk while sitting in one of the most beautiful beer gardens anywhere in the world.
+The BrewDog boasts a 2500 m² taproom that carries about 40 different beer brands and has a vast number of taps all in one place.
+As a bonus, all this beer can be drunk while sitting in one of the most beautiful beer gardens in the world.

-And in case you get tired of beer, there are several other attractions.
+And if you get tired of beer, there are multiple other attractions.
 There is an excellent menu of food to order from, everything ranging from burgers to elaborate meals for the whole family.
-There is also a museum dedicated to the history of beer and a school for those who want to learn more about beers.
+There is also a museum dedicated to the history of beer and a school for those who want to learn more about beer.

-The DogTap Berlin meanwhile is an event center located right next to BrewDog Berlin.
-While the BrewDog serves the best craft beers, the DogTap offers the best event experience for any type of event.
-Whether it’s a company convention, a family wedding, or just a regular party, the Dog Tap offers unique spaces that can be adapted for your needs.
+Meanwhile, DogTap Berlin is an event center next to BrewDog Berlin.
+While the BrewDog serves the best craft beers, the DogTap offers the best event experience for any event.

 Whatever the occasion, a kitchen team is always on hand to create tailor-made menus.
 Also, equipment such as a sound system and tasteful furniture are available to make your event a success.

-See Related: Best Things to do in Vienna with Kids
+See Related: Things to Do in Vienna with Kids

 Hopper Brau GmbH & Co.
 KG